Links on Android Authority may earn us a commission. Learn more.

-But now that Fitbit’s smartwatch offerings are plentiful choosing one that’s the best fit for you is a tough task.
-Below, we take a look at some of the best Fitbit smartwatches you can buy.
+But now that Fitbit’s smartwatch offerings are plentiful choosing one that’s the best fit for you is a challenging task.
+Below, we look at your choices for the best Fitbit smartwatch.

 Buying the right Fitbit smartwatch for your needs